stevebus/unrealdemo/docs/adt-link-plugin-ue.md

 ## Installing the Plugin

 This GitHub repository hosts the files and documentation required to deploy an Azure Digital Twins solution, but the Unreal Engine plugin is hosted externally.
-You will first need to [download the zip file](https://epicgames.box.com/s/x1nx6o45tsghoh3shj9zg4jjg5wzq2gk) and unzip it somewhere convenient.
+You will first need to [download the zip file] titled "AdtLink_plugin" (https://epicgames.box.com/s/x1nx6o45tsghoh3shj9zg4jjg5wzq2gk) and unzip it somewhere convenient.

 ## What's Included